csh970605/csh970605.github.io/_posts/2023-04-03-KMeans_Clustering.md

 <br>
 Clustering like image above would be ideal.<br>
 However, as we mentioned in [Step 2](https://csh970605.github.io/posts/KMeans_Clustering/#steps) the centroid can be made randomly.<br>
-Then, if centroids are made like image below, is there any difference between what we expected?
+Then, if centroids are made like image below, is there any difference between what expected?
 <br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229448112-6d8feb04-3b5e-4a97-b6d1-6d1d614620d7.png" width=500>